-4381Business Leadership and ManagementYearGrade 11-121.0 credit4382Business Leadership and ManagementSemester 1.50 credit
+Grade 11-12 1.0 credit .50 credit

 This course is a self-paced, contract-based curriculum that will span the entire school year or the first term dependent upon the number of credits selected by the student.
 Students, working both independently and as a team, will participate in project management skills pertaining to various business and leadership topics including aspects of Career and Technical Student Organizations.
 Students will prepare speeches, mock interviews, and professional networking portfolios.